 Although I’m happy with my purchase, buying this adaptor was more complex than I’d anticipated because Skross has a very wide but highly different range of plugs.
 From 2-pole to 3-pole to USB (only) to dual USB & plug charger, I found myself having to do some research before I picked the right one.
 It’s nice to have choices but the classification system didn’t seem particularly clear or consumer friendly (to me).
 So, check carefully before you buy.

 Skross chargers are the most expensive on the market, which makes them attractive for counterfeits and rip-off copies.
 If you’re looking for a deal (who isn’t?), just be aware that while you may pay less, there can be safety implications if you pick up a badly made copy product that later becomes faulty.
-(Here’s an interesting article about counterfeit chargers and the problems with them).

 10. Apple Ear Pods with Remote and Mic